I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

 Perhaps this is to be expected of a DJ.

-His eyes light up when I mention his music — it’s clear that these days he prefers this topic of conversation over football.
+His eyes light up when I mention his music — it’s clear this is his preferred topic of conversation these days.

-“I used to DJ with friends in Valencia but I never considered it would be something I wanted to actually do properly,” he says.
+“I used to DJ with friends in Valencia,” he says, “but I never considered it would be something I wanted to actually do properly.”

 “When I retired, the summer after, my friend called me and said ‘we want you for this festival’ and that was the first official gig.”

 The festival in question was no budget get-together in a field.

 It was Benicassim, one of Europe’s most famous music festivals that attracts over 150,000 revellers at a time..